getsolus/solus-site.github.io/content/blog/2016-11-01-this-week-in-solus-install-38.md

 architecture to a modular one, breaking up Budgie into individually components, empowering us to independently develop, iterate and release components of Budgie.

 Ikey has already began work on creating a `budgie-core`, the component that all other Budgie components will depend on.
 This core contains gsettings schemas (*stored traditionally in the panel*) and theming used throughout the Budgie Desktop.
-We plan on extending the core in the future to provide an animation framework, as well as accented colors and applications.
+We plan on extending the core in the future to provide an animation framework, as well as accented colors.

 We also have the following components: